Insight

 Most companies start by reviewing the admin console of a given SaaS tool to track the most recent login for each user.
 This is a very low resolution measure of usage or value.
 A single sign-on (SSO) vendor may give you a better view by showing how often each user logs in, but that is still limited to frequency as opposed to the value gained.
 To make the right decisions, you need to truly understand how a tool is used by different employees in terms of frequency, duration and value derived.

 This is where ActivTrak digital activity data provides powerful insights to help organizations make informed decisions.
-Technology Usage reports help companies pinpoint which teams use specific applications, how often and for how long.
+Technology Utilization reports help companies pinpoint which teams use specific applications, how often and for how long.
 Once heavy users are identified it is possible to go the next step to understand the specific functionality they use — and for what business objectives.

 Armed with this information, organizations can initiate proper change management processes to wean users off of the tool, and offer proper training on the preferred corporate solution.
 Proactively understanding and addressing the underlying reason employees use a tool reduces potential disruption and prevents the noisy escalations IT teams are all too familiar with.